About the austraLYSIS Members

 Hazel Smith : see separate page.

-Greg White (sound manipulation, sound projection, computers)
+Greg White (composer, sound manipulation, sound projection, computers)

-David Worrall (composer. programmer, sound spatialisation expert)
+David Worrall (composer, programmer, sound spatialisation expert)

 David became a member of austraLYSIS in 2004.
 He is a freelance experimental composer and sound artist working in sound sculpture and immersive polymedia as well as traditional instrumental composition.
-He performs and exhibits internationally.Worrall studied music composition at the Universities of Sydney and Adelaide with Peter Sculthorpe, Ross Edwards, Richard Meale and Tristram Cary.
-Other papers were in mathematics and philosophy.
+He performs and exhibits internationally.
+Worrall studied music composition at the Universities of Sydney and Adelaide with Peter Sculthorpe, Ross Edwards, Richard Meale and Tristram Cary.
+Other studies were in mathematics and philosophy.
 He has won several composition and research awards.
 He joined the Faculty of Music at Melbourne University in 1979 where he taught twentieth- century music composition techniques and orchestration as well as undertaking research in computer music.
 In 1981 he designed and taught the first undergraduate course in computer music in Australia.
 In 1986 he was appointed Director of the Electronic Music Studios at the Canberra School of Music.
 He established and became the Foundation Head of the Australian Centre for the Arts and Technology (ACAT) at the Australian National University in 1989, a position he held for over a decade.
 During that time ACAT offered the first Australian postgraduate degrees in Electronic Arts.
-David has held artist-in- residence and visiting fellowship positions in universities in Australia, UK, France, Spain and the USA.Worrall was a founding member of the Electronic Music Foundation and the Music Council of Australia and has served on a number of organisational boards, including the Australia Council’s Music and Innovative Projects (later Mixed Media) Boards, the Australian Music Centre and as president of the Australasian Computer Music Association.In addition to his artistic activities, Worrall designs and builds portable multimedia event spaces, speculates in the capital markets and teaches technical analysis and trading.
-His PhD, partially funded by the Capital Markets Cooperative Research Centre, was on the development of a software framework for the sonification of information in large or high-frequency multivariatedatasets such as from trading engines.
-He recently received Australia Council funding to develop a voice-synthesiser with Australian dialect pronunciation.
+David has held artist-in- residence and visiting fellowship positions in universities in Australia, UK, France, Spain and the USA.Worrall was a founding member of the Electronic Music Foundation and the Music Council of Australia and has served on a number of organisational boards, including the Australia Council’s Music and Innovative Projects (later Mixed Media) Boards, the Australian Music Centre and as president of the Australasian Computer Music Association.
+In addition to his artistic activities, Worrall designs and builds portable multimedia event spaces, speculates in the capital markets and teaches technical analysis and trading.
+His PhD, partially funded by the Capital Markets Cooperative Research Centre, was on the development of a software framework for the sonification of information in large or high-frequency multivariate datasets such as from trading engines.
+He received Australia Council funding to develop a voice-synthesiser with Australian dialect pronunciation.
+He has worked at the Fraunhofer-Institute in Germany, in the Experimental Audio Research Unit, investigating sonification as a display tool and a component of artistic work and he is currently a Professor at Columbia College Chicago, USA.
+He is also a visiting senior research fellow at the Australian National University.
 Visit his website.
+See his biography on Wikipedia

 BOOKINGS and Enquiries to : austraLYSIS, PO

-Telephone : + 61 2 9501 5399. email : dr.metagroove@mindless.com.
+Telephone : + 61 (0)481 309 612. email : roger.dean@westernsydney.edu.au